zhliUU/Genome-Analysis/lab-log.md

 **X** Folder structure /data and each step folder:

-   data will be placed in data folder with symbolic link
+​     data will be placed in data folder with symbolic link

-Prepare script
+**x**Prepare script

-Try fastQC locally and understand the output
+**TODO**Try fastQC locally and understand the output

+## 19th Apr:

+Submit the PacBio read assembly successfully

+Understand the output of fastQC

+Make script for BWA